 Hot Springs National Park is interesting, stunning, and best of all, dog friendly!
 The park covers the land that was once famous for its “healing waters.”
-Take your leashed dog on the half-mile walk to Bathhouse Row, from which you can choose any of the inter-connected, 26 miles of trails.
-The trails lead through some gorgeous scenery, and their varying lengths make them an ideal hiking experience for any hiking level.
+Take your leashed dog on the half-mile walk to Bathhouse Row, from which you can choose any of the inter-connected 26 miles of trails.
+The trails lead through some gorgeous scenery.
+Their varying lengths make them an ideal hiking experience for any hiking level.

 Itasca State Park

 Love birds and dogs?
 Look no further than Itasca State Park, where you’re sure to see (and hear) a few members of the largest group of loons in the continental U.S. Leashed dogs are allowed on the trails here, and there are plenty to choose from.
 We recommend the Deer Park Trail for its views of the lakes (note that dogs are not allowed on the beach areas) and the Ozawindib Trail.